totumonline/totum-mit/README.md

 You also control what can be transmitted outside of this contour and what cannot.

-Therefore, Totum can be used to automate the work of individual units, and especially effectively as pilot prototypes!

-\>

 ### A copy of Totum will stay with you forever

 You make a full copy of all platform scripts to your own server — you are not dependent on the availability of the developers servers, and you can modify the platform code as needed.

-\>

 ### Totum is scalable